SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 In the example above, ``index`` is a constant whose value is automatically set at the start of each iteration of the loop.
-As such, it does not have to be declared before it is used.
+As such, ``index`` does not have to be declared before it is used.
 It is implicitly declared simply by its inclusion in the loop declaration, without the need for a ``let`` declaration keyword.

-If you don't need each value from a sequence, you can ignore the values by using an underscore in place of a variable name:
+If you don't need each value from a sequence, you can ignore the values by using an underscore in place of a variable name.

 .. testcode:: forLoops